Werner-Staeblein/Project-2-modified-resubmit/README.md

 - if the number of points achieved is equal to 10, a user is shown "Seems you are a Javascript wizard"
 - if the number of points is higher than or equal to 8 but less than 10, a user is shown "Nearing the gold medal"
-- if number of points is higher than or equal to 6 but less than 8, a user is shown "Good knowledge but more is yet to come"
+- if the number of points is higher than or equal to 6 but less than 8, a user is shown "Good knowledge but more is yet to come"
 - if the number of points is lower than 6, a user is shown "Try again to improve your score"

 The results page also provides an option for the user to start a new quiz.
 This will take the user to the beginning of the website with the trivia starting at the first question.